rejyoung/romanize-string/README.md

 This project includes modified and vendored code from the following libraries:

-- [**cyrillic-to-translit-js**](https://www.npmjs.com/package/cyrillic-to-translit-js) by Aleksandr Filatov = MIT Licensed.
+- [**cyrillic-to-translit-js**](https://www.npmjs.com/package/cyrillic-to-translit-js) by Aleksandr Filatov - MIT Licensed.
 Logic adapted and restructured to support additional Cyrillic languages.
 Not used as a dependency; see [Technical Notes](#technical-notes).
 - [**@romanize/korean**](https://www.npmjs.com/package/@romanize/korean) by Kenneth Tang – MIT Licensed.
 Used for Hangul transliteration.
 Vendored and modified for structural compatibility.
 See `src/vendor/romanize/korean/LICENSE`.

 ## Technical Notes

 As of the time of this writing, the [cyrillic-to-translit-js](https://github.com/greybax/cyrillic-to-translit-js) library only has presets for Russian, Mongolian, and Ukrainian.
 In order to expand upon the coverage it offered, its original code was integrated into this project with significant modifications.
 The support for reverse transliteration (Latin -> Cyrillic) was dropped, and new LLM-generated character maps were added for Belarusian, Bulgarian, Kazakh, Kyrgyz, Macedonian, Serbian, and Tajik.

 Persian and Urdu posed a particular challenge, as the omission of short vowels in their written scripts makes straightforward character-mapping approaches insufficient for producing usable transliterations.
 This likely explains why no transliteration libraries currently support these languages.
-The imperfect approach taken in this library involves standardizing the Arabic script and then running it through the arabic-transliterate library.
+The imperfect approach taken in this library involves standardizing the Arabic script and then running it through the [**arabic-transliterate**](https://www.npmjs.com/package/arabic-transliterate) library.
 This standardization is done in three steps:

 1. Common Persian and Urdu words are replaced with approximate LLM-generated phonetic forms (still in Arabic script), using lookup maps built from the Center for Language Engineering’s word frequency data for Persian and Urdu.